NotSpecCo/kaite/README.md

-# kaios-svelte-starter
+# kaite

-A simple starter template for building a KaiOS app using Svelte and TypeScript.
+A Twitter client for KaiOS.

 ### Development and testing